Dipo

-Dipo rites are one of the most popular, yet criticized, puberty rites and practices in Ghana, yet is one of the most attended events in the country, receiving huge numbers of tourists.
-The rite is performed by the people of Odumase Krobo in the Eastern region of Ghana.
-The rite is performed in April every year.
-It is used to usher virgin girls into puberty or womanhood, and signifies that a participating girl is of age to be married.
+The Dipo ceremony is one of the most popular puberty rites and practices in Ghana.
+It is one of the most attended events in the country, attracting huge numbers of tourists.
+The rite is performed by the people of Odumase Krobo and Shai areas in the Eastern Region of Ghana.
+A priestess known as Klowεki instituted the Dipo puberty rite.
+The rite is performed in April every year for girls between the ages of fifteen and twenty-five.
+It is used to usher virgin girls into puberty or womanhood.
+It is performed for girls to show that they are ready for marriage and to cleanse them spiritually.
+The Dipo rite serves as a symbol of cultural heritage and a means to preserve the traditions and values of the Krobo people.

+Ritual process

+The chief of Dipo Nako, sends messengers to all the communities to inform them of the opening of the Dipo season.
 Parents, upon hearing the announcement of the rite, send their qualified girls to the chief priest.
 The girls, however, have to go through rituals and tests to prove their chastity before they qualify to partake in the festival.

-Activities

-On the first day of the rites, the girls' heads are shaved an they dressed in cloth around their waist to the knee level.
+On the first day of the rites, the girls' heads are shaved, and they are dressed in cloth around their waist to the knee level.
 This is done by a special ritual mother, and it signifies their transition from childhood to adulthood.
 They are paraded through the community as initiates (dipo-yo).

-Early the next morning, the chief priest gives the initiates a ritual bath.
+Early the next morning, the chief priest Nako gives the initiates a ritual bath.
 He pours libation to ask for blessings for the girls.
-He then washes their feet with the blood of a goat which their parents presented.
-This is to drive away any spirit of barrenness.
+He then washes their feet with the blood of a goat presented by the parents of the initiates, to drive away any spirit of barrenness.
 The crucial part of the rite is when the girls sit on the sacred stone in order to prove their virginity.
-However, any girl found to be pregnant or not a virgin is detested by the community and does not entice a man from the tribe.
+Virginity is the sole requirement to enable a girl perform the Dipo rite.
+Any girl found to be pregnant or not a virgin is detested by the community and does not entice a man from the tribe.
+She is considered a disgrace to her family and is ostracized.